Developer Guide

 - Some knowledge of Jackson components (e.g.

-It is structured using an object of PersonContainsKeywordPredicate
+It is structured using an object of PersonContainsKeywordPredicate, adapted from NameContainsKeywordPredicate.
+It

 has the following attributes: